AdeHumble/Hamoye-Internship/README.md

 # Hamoye-Internship
-This file contains the soltions to the code questions in Hamoye Stage A
+This file contains the solutions to the code questions in Hamoye Stage A